basleenders/ghost-source-multitag/README.md

 My personal fork of the default theme for [Ghost](http://github.com/tryghost/ghost/).
 The only purpose of this fork is to display multiple tags on Post pages.
 I will try to keep in in sync as much as I can.

+Please find a version of this theme "in production" on my blog: [blog.leenders.info](https://blog.leenders.info) / [tags](https://blog.leenders.info/tags)
 &nbsp;

 # First time using a Ghost theme?